What is Hycamtin?Hycamtin discount prices start at just $73.46!

 Commonly Used Brand Name(s)Hycamtin

 Pharmacologic ClassificationsTopoisomerase I Inhibitor

 Topotecan injection is used to treat patients with metastatic cancer (a cancer that has already spread) of the ovaries after other treatments have failed.
 This medicine is also used to treat a certain type of lung cancer called small cell lung cancer.
-It is also used in combination with cisplatin to treat cancer of the cervix which cannot be treated with surgery or radiation therapy.
+It is also used in combination with cisplatin to treat cancer of the cervix that has come back and cannot be treated with surgery or radiation.

 Topotecan belongs to the group of medicines called antineoplastics.
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal cells may also be affected by the medicine, other effects may also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, like hair loss, may not be serious but may cause concern.
 Some effects may occur after treatment with topotecan has been stopped.

 This medicine is to be given only by or under the direct supervision of your doctor.

 A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.